datruth29/NYU-Tandon-Bridge-Summer-2022/docs/notes/discrete-math.definitions.logically-equivalent.md

 ---------|----------
  $\equiv$ | \equiv

-__Note__: While similar, [[discrete-math.operators.biconditional]] is an operator, whereas logically equivalent is describing the result of two compound propositions.
+__Note__: While similar, [[discrete-math.logic.operators.biconditional]] is an operator, whereas logically equivalent is describing the result of two compound propositions.